TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 When you close a Pivot Grid, Tabular Editor will prompt you to save the layout of the Pivot Grid.
 If you choose to save the layout, the next time you open the Pivot Grid, it will be restored to the same layout as when you closed it.
 You can also save the layout of a Pivot Grid manually by hitting (Ctrl+S) or using the **File > Save** option, while the Pivot Grid is the active window.

-Pivot Grids are saved using the `.te3pivot` file extension.
+The file extension used for saving Pivot Grid layouts is `.te3pivot`.
 This is a simple json file that specifies which model objects are shown in the Pivot Grid, and in which areas they are placed.
 Objects are referenced by name and lineage tag (if present), so the Pivot Grid layout can generally be restored even if the model has been modified since the layout was saved.

 > [!NOTE]
 > It is possible to open a Pivot Grid layout that was created in a different model, but be aware that the fields in the layout may not exist in the model you are currently connected to.
 In such cases, the Pivot Grid will show a warning message, and any fields that do not exist in the model will be removed from the layout.
 The warning message may be toggled off under **Tools > Preferences > Data Browsing > Pivot Grid > Show warning if Pivot Grid doesn't match model**.